 The Tallow Chandlers' Company provides generous financial support to promote and develop the study of Science, Technology, Engineering and Maths (STEM subjects) within the school.
-The funds are being used to provide: bursaries for the top performing Year 12 students in STEM subjects; funding for students to visit universities and help raise aspirations; funding for the professional development of teaching staff; and mentoring and support for students.
+The funds are being used to provide: bursaries for the top performing Sixth Form students in STEM subjects; funding for students to visit universities and help raise aspirations; funding for the professional development of teaching staff; and mentoring and support for students.

-This year the Tallow Chandlers' Company generously donated £30,000 (£30,000 in 2020/2021).
-In addition, they gave the school £22,500 to support our STEM Centre and help fund our participation at the World Robotics Championships in the USA.
+In 2022-23, the Tallow Chandlers' Company generously donated £30,000 (£30,000 in 2021/2022).
+In addition, they gave the school £9,000 to support our STEM Centre and help fund our participation at the World Robotics Championships in the USA.